msmmlab/elementree/README.md

 ## STARTING THE SYSTEM

+Please cd into CLIENT directory and create a .env file.
+Add REACT_APP_MAPBOX_KEY with mapbox access token

 Please cd into SERVER directory and run one of the following commands:

 1. npm run server -> to start the SERVER (node/express) only